Reverse Cable Fly

 • Is Reverse Cable Fly good for posture?

-It can help support posture by strengthening rear shoulder and upper-back muscles.
+It can help support posture by strengthening the rear shoulders and upper back.

 • Can beginners perform it?